manojknit/AlternusVera/SigmoidTeam/README.md

 1. Any sophisticated approach to identify fake news uses **"NLP"** techniques.
 We as a team didn't have much knowledge on NLP at the time so we put this on hold.
 2. Also, the data didn't have many numerical columns that could be used for many classification algorithms.
 We were not familiar with **"Vectorization"** techniques which could use a piece of text transformed into a **"bag-of-words"**.

+Note: Big datasets are not available in git.
+Please download from internet.